Paleontology Visits

 Permission to mold specimens while visiting the collections must be approved in advance.
 Requests to mold specimens should be in the form of a written proposal, sent at the same time as an application to visit the collection.
 Please review our policies on molding and casting specimens.

-Visiting Multiple Departments
+Visiting Multiple Collections/Departments

 Visiting the Vertebrate Paleontology Archives